rfong/rflog/_posts/2021-10-14-ghostlines.md

 ctx.stroke();
 ```

-Surprisingly, this did not give me a huge speedup, but it was better.
+Surprisingly, this did not give me a particularly noticeable speedup -- I wonder if there was some preoptimization happening in my interpreter?

 ### Speed up sampling